-Architectural, versatile, colourful, dainty are just a few words to sum up this popular group of plants.
-They are surprisimgly useful in many a situation, from walls and steep banks to shady woodland stumpery environments or even pots, containers and hanging baskets.
+Architectural, versatile, colourful and dainty are just a few words to sum up this popular group of plants.
+Ferns provide beautiful foliage and add movement and softness to the garden.
+In all different shapes and sizes, they are surprisingly useful in many a situation, from walls and steep banks to shady woodland stumpery environments or even pots, containers and hanging baskets.

 1 x 35cm (14″) wire hanging basket

 1 x 35cm (14″) natural moss look basket liner

 Water storing crystals to add to compost in order to aid water retention